NEWYou can now listen to Fox News articles!

-WASHINGTON – The Justice Department will not seek the death penalty against Ahmed Abu Khattala, the suspected Libyan militant charged in the Benghazi attacks that killed a U.S. ambassador and three other Americans, federal officials announced Tuesday.
+WASHINGTON – The Justice Department says it won't seek the death penalty against the suspected Libyan militant charged in the Benghazi attacks that killed a U.S. ambassador and three other Americans.

 Federal officials announced their decision Tuesday in the case of Ahmed Abu Khattala (hah-TAH'-lah).

 His attorneys had implored the Justice Department to remove the death penalty as a possibility if Khattala is ultimately convicted at trial.

 Khattala was captured by U.S. special forces in Libya two years ago and brought to the U.S. aboard a Navy ship.